discord-tickets/docs/includes/discord-application.md

 	2. Give your application a name, accept the terms of service and click `Create`

 	![Screenshot](/img/discord-application-1.png)
-3. Add a logo, description, and links to your terms of service and privacy policy, then click `Save Changes`.
+3. In the page that appears you can add a logo, description, or links to your terms of service and privacy policy if you wish to, and then click `Save Changes`.

 	![Screenshot](/img/discord-application-2.png)

 4. Go to the `OAuth2` page and click `Reset Secret`, then `Yes, do it!`.
 	**Copy the new secret and set it as your `DISCORD_SECRET` environment variable.**